 How to Lower Your Mortgage Payment

-If the payment calculation comes out higher than you expected, here are the most effective ways to reduce it:
+If the payment calculation comes out higher than expected, these are several ways to model a lower payment:

-Choose a longer loan term A 30-year term has a lower monthly payment than a 15-year, though you'll pay significantly more in total interest.
+Choose a longer loan term Holding the loan amount and rate constant, a 30-year term has lower monthly P&I than a 15-year term, though it produces more total interest in the comparison above.

 Use the Mortgage Calculator to Run Your Numbers

-The formula above gives you the methodology — the Mortgage Calculator gives you instant results for any combination of loan amount, interest rate, term, and additional costs.
+The formula above gives you the methodology — the Mortgage Calculator gives you a planning estimate for any combination of loan amount, interest rate, term, and additional costs.

 If you want the broader context around payment structure, term tradeoffs, and full ownership costs, the Mortgage Payments and Costs topic page is the best next read.

-Open the Mortgage Calculator — enter your home price, down payment, interest rate, and loan term to see your full estimated monthly payment in seconds.
+Open the Mortgage Calculator — enter your home price, down payment, interest rate, loan term, taxes, insurance, HOA dues, and optional PMI to estimate your total monthly housing payment.

 Frequently Asked Questions